Cookeville: 931-372-7676 Crossville: 931-484-0085 Sparta: 931-836-1131

 Bed bugs are believed to have originally traveled to the United States from Europe in the 17th century.
 Efforts to control them after World War II dramatically reduced the occurrence of U.S. bed bug infestations.
 But recently, as you have heard in the news, bed bug infestations have made a big comeback.
 Six or seven years ago pest control companies in this area reported virtually no service calls a year.
 Now we get calls daily.

-Bed Bugs are flat, wingless and oval shaped (although young bed bugs can be too small for the naked eye).
+Bed Bugs are flat, wingless and oval shaped almost like a watermelon seed (although young bed bugs can be too small for the naked eye).
 They are often mistaken for ticks or small cockroaches.
 Distinguishing characteristics include: